FormulationRP/ChairBedSystem-using-qtarget-and-nh-context/README.md

-# ChairBedSystem using qtarget and nh Context
+# ChairBedSystem using qtarget and nh Context or ox_lib

-# Future plans: Add a option for ox lib
+# Future plans: Add a option for ox lib -Formulation

-# Dependencies: Nh-Context Qtarget
+# Dependencies: Nh-Context or ox_lib Qtarget

 ## Installation
 drag and drop, make sure you have the dependencies